 By Lester F. Rentmeester

-The following story describes one of our air raids when I was a B-17 pilot during World War II.
+The following story describes one of our air raids when I was piloting a Boeing B-17 Flying Fortress during World War II.
 It is taken from my dairy and from the official Eighth Air Force records of that mission.
 For some of the crew, it may have seemed like just another mission; for me, sitting in the pilot’s seat, most of the 8 hours of flying were filled with unrelieved tension.
+(Read more first-hand accounts from the Second World War inside the pages of WWII History magazine.)

 Our Singing Crew